owais-sadiqque-dayderh/owais-sadiqque-dayderh/README.md

 - 👋 Hi, I’m @owais-sadiqque-dayderh
 - 👀 I’m interested in Learning & Building Cool Stuff
-- 📫 How to reach me in Linkedin.
-Just type my name.
+- 📫 How to reach me in Linkedin?
+Just type my name :)
 - 🤖 If there is any Hackathon, then don't forget to mail me at dayderhowaissadiqque@gmail.com.

 <!---